 No.9.
 Holes drop away in a calcite choke.
 This might be worth a small excavation with the right tools.
 The main continuation of this passage ends in a small chamber with a deep pool and flowstone everywhere.

-By August 2018, Peter Smith had completed a resurvey of the cave (below).
+By August 2018, Peter Smith had completed a re-survey of the cave (below) with a small addition at Easter 2019.

 Video : entrance with Crag Martins, April 2014 (YouTube)